An Evaluation of Large Language Models for Detection of Malicious Python Packages: Methodology

 \subsection{Task Formulation}

-We formulate two classification tasks to evaluate LLMs' capabilities for malicious package detection. \textbf{Task 1: Malicious Package Detection (Binary Classification).} The objective of this task is to determine if an LLM can distinguish between benign and malicious packages based on source code. \textbf{Task 2: Malicious Indicator Identification (Multi-Label Classification).} The objective of this task is to assess whether the models can identify specific malicious indicators in the code.
+We formulate two classification tasks to evaluate \glspl{llm} capabilities for malicious package analysis. \textbf{Task 1 (Malicious Package Detection): } A binary classification task designed to determine whether an \gls{llm} can distinguish between benign and malicious packages based on source code. \textbf{Task 2 (Category Recognition and Indicator Identification): } A multi-label classification task designed to assess whether an \gls{llm} can recognize the coarse-grained categories in the code and identify fine-grained indicators.